 Weeds can be subdivided in several ways.
-A common way to subdivide weeds is by class: grass versus broadleaf.
-The first leaves produced by broadleaf weeds are in pairs (two seed leaves).
-The first leaf produced by grasses are single (one seed leaf).
-Broadleaf weeds commonly have a coarse taproot and net-like leaf veins.
-Grasses have fibrous roots and parallel leaf veins.
-Understanding the class of the weed becomes important when you choose to use a chemical control.
-Some herbicides (pesticides that kill plants) are grass-selective, and some are broadleaf-selective.
+A common way to subdivide weeds is by class: Dicots versus Monocots.
+Dicots have two seed leaves and are also called broadleaf weeds.
+Monocots have one seed leaf; these are grasses, sedges and rushes.
+Dicots commonly have a coarse taproot and netlike leaf veins.
+Monocots commonly have fibrous roots and parallel leaf veins.
+Understanding the class of the weed you wish to control becomes important when you choose to use a chemical control.
+Some herbicides are grassselective (kill monocot plants), and some are broadleaf-selective (kill dicot plants).
 There are also nonselective herbicides that will kill all plants.
-Both broadleaf and grass weeds are most easily controlled at the seedling stage.